sojibsjoy/linkify/README.md

-# dogventurehq
+# Linkify

-A new Flutter project.
+A new Flutter project provided by Royex Technologies.

 ## Getting Started